-$V\mathrm{_{G}}\sim\qty{2.6}{\volt}$ marks the filling onset of the upper CBs at the $K/K$' valleys (orange arrow in Fig.~\ref{fig:1device}b).
+$V\mathrm{_{G}}\sim\qty{2.6}{\volt}$ marks the filling onset of the upper CBs at the K/K' valleys (orange arrow in Fig.~\ref{fig:1device}b).
 At this point, an additional Fermi reservoir becomes available, and the photoexcited electron-hole pair now binds to three distinguishable Fermi electron-hole pairs, giving rise to the eight-body complex $O$ (fourth panel of Fig.~\ref{fig:1device}c).
 While $O$ is an optimal complex, it is also indistinguishable because the electron of the photoexcited electron-hole pair resides in a valley that contains a Fermi sea.
 The transition from $H$ to $O$ is marked by a switch from redshifting to blueshifting behavior.
-The excitation of the photoexcited electron into the already filled upper $K$ valley requires the resident electrons to spatially rearrange to satisfy the Pauli exclusion principle.
-This process is known as a shakeup, and causes the photoexcitation of an electron-hole pair to require higher energy with rising Fermi level \cite{dery_energy_2024}.
+The excitation of the photoexcited electron into the already filled upper K valley requires the resident electrons to spatially rearrange to satisfy the Pauli exclusion principle.
+This process is known as a shakeup, and causes the photoexcitation of an electron-hole pair to require higher energy with rising Fermi level \cite{dery_energy_2025}.
 This contribution adds to the BGR and binding energy reduction, yielding a net energy blueshift.
 The shakeup also causes the resonance to broaden with increasing charge density, confirmed by dispersive Lorentzian fits of the reflection contrast spectra shown in Extended data Fig.~\ref{fig:S2RCfits}.

 Finally, $V\mathrm{_{G}}\sim\qty{4.2}{\volt}$ (purple arrow in Fig.~\ref{fig:1device}b) marks yet another transition---this time from $O$ to $M$, with a change from blueshifting to redshifting behavior and a sudden increase in width.
 This transition does not lead to a loss in oscillator strength, which remains almost constant for the $H$, $O$, and $M$ resonances (see Extended data Fig.~\ref{fig:S2RCfits}).
-Analogous to previous transitions, this signals the involvement of an additional set of Fermi particle-hole excitations in the formation of $M$.
-Since the lower and upper $K/K$' valleys each already provide a Fermi particle-hole pair to form $O$, the additional Fermi particle-hole excitations must stem from Fermi reservoirs residing in different valleys.
-In the following section, we will show that the additional pairs stem from the three-fold degenerate $Q/Q$' valleys.
+Analogous to previous transitions, an additional set of Fermi particle-hole excitations must be involved in the formation of $M$.
+Since the lower and upper K/K' valleys each already provide a Fermi particle-hole pair to form $O$, the additional Fermi particle-hole excitations must stem from Fermi reservoirs residing in different valleys.

+In the following section, we will show that the additional pairs stem from the three-fold degenerate Q/Q' valleys.
 This means that complex $M$ consists of a photoexcited electron-hole pair which binds up to 9 other Fermi particle-hole pairs from distinguishable Fermi seas and involves the correlated interaction of up to \num{20} quasiparticles (rightmost panel in Fig.~\ref{fig:1device}c).